Tasumo/Blog_website/README.md

 Using python flask and bootstrap learning to make a website

-Credits go to CoreyMSchafer followed his tutorials and edited code
+Credits to CoreyMSchafer for helping